-Author of the study, Professor Oscar Ybarra said, “This study shows that simply talking to other people, the way you do when you’re making friends, can provide mental benefits.”
+The author of the study, Professor Oscar Ybarra said, “This study shows that simply talking to other people, the way you do when you’re making friends, can provide mental benefits.”
 Having a friendly chat can also make us more compassionate and improve empathy.
-Professor Ybarra added “We believe that performance boosts come about because some social interactions induce people to try to read others’ minds and take their perspectives on things.”
+Professor Ybarra added, “We believe that performance boosts come about because some social interactions induce people to try to read others’ minds and take their perspectives on things.”

 How to make small talk meaningful

 Looking for ways to engage in stimulating conversations and make small talk meaningful?
 Here are 9 ways to do just that.

 According to research conducted by Harvard Business School, the best way to make small talk meaningful is to ask follow-up questions to the other person, instead of asking “What do you do?” or “How are you?.
 The study found that when you ask meaningful follow-up questions, people find you more likable.
 The study states “People who ask more questions are better liked by their conversation partners.”

 When people are instructed to ask more questions, they are perceived as higher in responsiveness, an interpersonal construct that captures listening, understanding, validation, and care.”

 Ask why and how questions instead of what questions, suggests psychiatrist Samantha Boardman.
 She says “When you ask a “What” question, chances are you will get a simple answer, but when you ask a “Why” question, you explore a person’s underlying motivation.
 Every question you ask has the potential to narrow or expand the dialogue.”

 However, avoid asking too many questions, warns author Melissa Wadsworth.
 She explains “You don’t want to go into reporter mode.
 Be sure to reflect back your own feelings in response to what they share, so that a real connection can develop.”